 Age-related cognitive decline

-- Cognitive functions remain relatively stable until 60 years and tend to slow down thereafter, particularly between 60 and 80 years.
+- Cognitive functions remain relatively stable until 60 years old when they tend to slow down, particularly between 60 and 80 years.

-- Recent research even suggests that brain function can start to deteriorate as early as 451.
+- Research suggests that brain function can start to deteriorate as early as 45 years old1.

 - In addition, older adults are susceptible to developing neurodegenerative disorders, including Alzheimer’s and Parkinson’s diseases.

-- Approximately one person out of twenty over the age of 65 suffers from Alzheimer’s disease versus less than one person in a thousand under the age of 653.
+- Approximately one person out of twenty over the age of 65 suffers from Alzheimer’s Disease as opposed to less than one person in a thousand under the age of 653.

-- Approximately 26 million people suffer from Alzheimer’s disease world-wide4.
+- Approximately 26 million people suffer from Alzheimer’s Disease worldwide5.

-- In Europe, almost 1.2 million people are estimated to have Parkinson’s disease, with about 75,000 new cases diagnosed every year5.
+- In Europe, almost 1.2 million people are estimated to have Parkinson’s Disease, with about 75,000 new cases diagnosed every year6.

-- The age of onset of Parkinson’s disease is usually over 60, but it is estimated that one in ten people are diagnosed before the age of 50, with slightly more men than women affected6.
+- Parkinson’s Disease usually sets in at or above 60 years of age, but it is estimated that one in ten people are diagnosed before the age of 50, with slightly more men than women affected7.

-- According the Global Declaration for Parkinson’s Disease, 6.3 million people have Parkinson’s worldwide, and it affects all races and cultures6.
+- According the Global Declaration for Parkinson’s Disease, 6.3 million people have Parkinson’s worldwide, and it affects all races and cultures7.

 Coffee consumption and neurodegenerative disorders

-- Research suggests that a regular, lifelong, moderate consumption of coffee/caffeine may slow down physiological, age-related cognitive decline7, especially in women and those over 80 years old in particular8,9.
+- Research suggests that a regular, lifelong, moderate consumption of coffee/caffeine may slow down physiological, age-related cognitive decline8, especially in women and those over 80 years old in particular9,10.

-- Although epidemiological research suggests that lifelong, moderate coffee consumption is linked to a reduced risk of developing Alzheimer’s disease7,10, further studies are warranted before any firm conclusions can be drawn.
+- Although epidemiological research suggests that lifelong, moderate coffee consumption is linked to a reduced risk of developing Alzheimer’s Disease8,11, further studies are warranted before any firm conclusions can be drawn.

-- There is a substantial amount of epidemiological* research showing that as coffee consumption rises, risk of Parkinson’s disease falls, which suggests a potential preventative effect of coffee11,12,13.
+- There is a substantial amount of epidemiological* research showing that as coffee consumption rises, the risk of Parkinson’s Disease falls, suggesting a potential preventative effect12,13,14.

 - The bioactive components in coffee responsible for these effects on neurological function are not known.
 Caffeine may play a role but other neuroprotective, antioxidative or anti-inflammatory components of coffee are candidates.

-- For Parkinson’s disease, it is likely that caffeine is the main component responsible for the potential preventative effect14,15.
+- For Parkinson’s Disease, it is likely that caffeine is the main component responsible for the potential preventative effect15,16.

-- Recent studies suggest that moderate coffee consumption may also reduce the risk of stroke16,17,18.
+- Studies suggest that moderate coffee consumption may also reduce the risk of stroke17,18,19.